zhims/MT/README.md

 Measure Theory

-These lectures are mainly based on the books Introduction to measure and integration by S. Taylor published by Cambridge University Press.
+These lectures are mainly based on the book Introduction to measure and integration by S. Taylor published by Cambridge University Press.

 I am responsible for all faults in this document, mathematical or otherwise; any merits of the material here should be credited to the lecturer, not to me.